 Many mortgage calculators online can help you to test different scenarios of down payment amount, loan type, and mortgage amount so you can see the effect of your choices on monthly payments and overall costs.
 You may decide that it is worth waiting and increasing your savings and/or altering your spending habits to make monthly payments more affordable.

-If you decide to proceed anyway, let’s look at some down payment options.
+If you decide to proceed anyway, let's look at six down payment options.